Back

 Sleep Apnea Tests and Diagnosis Obstructive sleep apnoea

-The sleep apnea test monitors vital functions during sleep to diagnose sleep apnea, a serious disorder that causes repeated breathing interruptions.
+The sleep apnoea test monitors vital functions during sleep to diagnose sleep apnoea, a serious disorder that causes repeated breathing interruptions.
 This test tracks heart rate, breathing patterns, and oxygen levels, aiding in early detection.
-Identifying sleep apnea early can help prevent complications such as heart disease, stroke, and persistent fatigue.
+Identifying sleep apnoea early can help prevent complications such as heart disease, stroke, and persistent fatigue.
 Learn more about the test procedure and its importance for healthy sleep in the CPAP Discount Warehouse article below.

-Sleep apnea tests are categorized into two primary types, each serving distinct diagnostic purposes:
+Sleep apnoea tests are categorised into two primary types, each serving distinct diagnostic purposes:

-1. Level 3 Sleep Study (Home Sleep Apnea Test – HSAT)
+1. Level 3 Sleep Study (Home Sleep Apnoea Test – HSAT)

-A Level 3 sleep study, or Home Sleep Apnea Test (HSAT), allows sleep assessment at home.
+A Level 3 sleep study, or Home Sleep Apnoea Test (HSAT), allows sleep assessment at home.
 This test records breathing, oxygen levels, and heart rate.
-It helps diagnose obstructive sleep apnea by analyzing airflow and snoring patterns.
+It helps diagnose obstructive sleep apnoea by analysing airflow and snoring patterns.
 Unlike lab-based tests, HSAT provides convenience but offers limited data.

-It is ideal for those suspected of sleep apnea without additional sleep disorders.
-While effective for apnea detection, it may not identify other sleep conditions.
+It is ideal for those suspected of sleep apnoea without additional sleep disorders.
+While effective for apnoea detection, it may not identify other sleep conditions.
 Healthcare providers often use HSAT as an initial screening tool before recommending more detailed evaluations if necessary.

 2. Level 2 Sleep Study (Polysomnography – At Home or Lab)